apache/hudi/website/docs/schema_evolution.md

 The incoming schema will automatically have missing columns added with null values from the table schema.
-For this we need to enable the following config `hoodie.write.handle.missing.cols.with.lossless.type.promotion`, otherwise the pipeline will fail.
-Note: This particular config will also do best effort to solve some of the backward incompatible type promotions eg., 'long' to 'int'.
+For this we need to enable the following config `hoodie.write.set.null.for.missing.columns`, otherwise the pipeline will fail.

 | Schema Change                                                   | COW | MOR | Remarks                                                                                                                                                                                                                                                                                       |
 |:----------------------------------------------------------------|:----|:----|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|